Keibert Ruiz Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Keibert Ruiz (.176 batting average in his past 10 games), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Washington Nationals, including Keibert Ruiz and his .424 slugging percentage over his past 10 games, take on starting pitcher Noah Syndergaard and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+He hit a home run while going 1-for-3 in his previous game against the Dodgers.

 Keibert Ruiz Game Info & Props vs. the Dodgers